fdescollonges/WatsonVisualRecognitionAdvanceWorkshop/Lab6 - Create an Android (or iOS) mobile app with Visual Recognition/Lab6 - Create an Android (or iOS) mobile app.md

   - For information, Export and Copy/Paste capabilities of Node-RED does not include passwords for security purpose.
 This is why we need to enter the Visual Recognition credential again

-- Delete the `HTML Result` node.
+- As the rendering will be provided by the mobile application, we don't need to create the HTML page to be displayed.
+We only need to return the result of the **Visual Recognition** call.Delete the `HTML Result` node.
 We will replace it with a function to update the content of the `msg` object.

 - Add a **Function** node and link it to the **Visual Recognition** node and the **http** (output) node.